No. 13 Penn State tops No. 15 Memphis 53-39 in Cotton Bowl

 “It just didn’t end the way we wanted to,” Silverfield said.
 “I have to do a better job as a head coach to make sure all three phases are prepared.
 That’s 100% on me.
 That won’t happen moving forward.”

-White was 32-of-51 passing for 454 yards with two interceptions and no touchdowns.
-Patrick Taylor Jr. and Kenneth Gainwell both had rushing touchdowns for the Tigers, but the rest of their points came on a Cotton Bowl-record six field goals by Riley Patterson, including a record-long 51-yarder.
+White was 32-of-51 passing for 454 yards with two interceptions.
+He had a rushing touchdown, as did Patrick Taylor Jr. and Kenneth Gainwell.
+The rest of the Tigers’ points came on a Cotton Bowl-record six field goals by Riley Patterson, including a record-long 51-yarder.

+“I don’t care about performances … but I care about wins,” White said.
+“I want championships, I want wins.”

-The Tigers finished with 542 total yards, but White was sacked a season-high six times and didn’t throw a touchdown for the first time since the season opener.
-Two of those sacks were by Parsons, who finished with 14 tackles.
+The Tigers, who set a school record for victories while winning their first outright conference title since 1969, finished with 542 total yards.
+But White was sacked a season-high six times and didn’t throw a touchdown for the first time since the season opener.

 “We go against him all the time … nobody prepares and prepares for those opportunities and those moments more than this guy does,” Brown said of Parsons, who was sitting right by him.